Originally blogged in May 2014

 5. Step out on faith, it works EVERY TIME!

-8. Network with like-minded individuals. — Are you more creative than analytical?
+Are you more creative than analytical?
 Do you like numbers?
 Do you love writing?
 Whatever your “‘thing” is, make friends with those who share your passion.
+Social media is a great start, but you MUST actually get out and explore the world.
+Be dope #IRL (in-real-life).